xergioalex/sebastianmartinezvanegas.com/src/content/postsEn/sobre-las-paredes-de-la-casa.md

 ---
-title: '“Sobre las paredes de la casa”, reseña en Banco de la República'
+title: '“Sobre las paredes de la casa”, review in the Bank of the Republic'
-description: Reseña de Coordenadas de un plano irrealizable, escrita por David Marín Hincapié y publicada en el Boletín Cultural y Bibliográfico del Banco de la República de Colombia.
+description: Review of “Coordenadas de un plano irrealizable”, written by David Marín Hincapié and published in the Cultural and Bibliographic Bulletin of the Bank of the Republic of Colombia.
-category: Reseña
+category: Review
 date: 28/06/2024
 link: https://publicaciones.banrepcultural.org/index.php/boletin_cultural/article/view/22280
 ---